Hello. I'm Hector MacInnes, a sound artist, musician and

-design among other things, often in collaboration with other
+design and organising things, often in collaboration with other

-place, ethics and belonging.
-I am also a PhD student at CRiSAP
+I am also working towards a PhD at CRiSAP

 (Creative Research Into Sound Arts Practice) at UAL, where I